h7b/h7b-dendron/notes/notes.daily.2022-11-16.create-trading-spreadsheet.md

 - Input manually each trade into `order_book` sheet
 - View recap of the portfolio with the automated sheet `recap_sum-by-ticker`
 - View list of executed trades, sorted by ticker in the automated sheet `recap_sorted-by-ticker`

-TODO
 - Create an automated sheet to calculate the current value of the portfolio, with P/L

 ## Thinking

 I have written about [[notes.daily.2022-10-24.vn-stock-market-research]].
 From that research, I learned that there is no free API data feed for hobbyist to play with the historical data of Vietnam stock market.
-So I have to write python script to crawl historical data from [investing.com](https://www.investing.com/) then import to Google Sheets.
+So I intend to crawl historical data from [investing.com](https://www.investing.com/) then import to Google Sheets.

 - Use [investiny](https://github.com/alvarobartt/investiny) python package to crawl data
 - Read tutorials